carlk3/no-OS-FatFS-SD-SDIO-SPI-RPi-Pico/README.md

 One strategy: use SDIO for cache and SPI for backing store.
 A similar strategy that I have used: SDIO for fast, interactive use, and SPI to offload data.

+## Notes about FreeRTOS
+This library is not specifically designed for use with FreeRTOS.
+For use with FreeRTOS, I suggest you consider [FreeRTOS-FAT-CLI-for-RPi-Pico](https://github.com/carlk3/FreeRTOS-FAT-CLI-for-RPi-Pico) instead.
+That implementation is designed from the ground up for FreeRTOS.

+While FatFS has some support for “re-entrancy” or thread safety (where "thread" == "task", in FreeRTOS terminology), it is limited to operations such as:

+- f_read
+- f_write
+- f_sync
+- f_close
+- f_lseek
+- f_closedir
+- f_readdir
+- f_truncate

+There does not appear to be sufficient FAT and directory locking in FatFS to make operations like f_mkdir, f_chdir and f_getcwd thread safe.
+If your application has a static directory tree, it should be OK in a multi-tasking application with FatFS.
+Otherwise, you probably need to add some additional locking.

+Then, there are the facilities used for mutual exclusion and various ways of waiting (delay, wait for interrupt, etc.).
+This library uses the Pico SDK facilities (which are oriented towards multi-processing on the two cores), but FreeRTOS-FAT-CLI-for-RPi-Pico uses the FreeRTOS facilities, which put the waiting task into a Blocked state, allowing other, Ready tasks to run.

+FreeRTOS-FAT-CLI-for-RPi-Pico is designed to maximize parallelism.
+So, if you have two cores and multiple SD card buses (SPI or SDIO), multiple FreeRTOS tasks can keep them all busy simultaneously.

 ## Hardware
 ### My boards
 * [Pico SD Card Development Board](https://forums.raspberrypi.com/viewtopic.php?p=2123146#p2123146)